UAE: Social media platforms should allow users to set legacy options, legal experts say

 Photo: AFP file

-Romano Dolbey, Head of the Wills and Inheritance Department at James Berry & Associates Legal Consultants, emphasised the need to recognise social media accounts as more than just licenses to use a service.
+Romano Dolbey, head of the Wills and Inheritance Department at James Berry and Associates Legal Consultants, said there is a need to recognise social media accounts as more than just licences to use a service.
 “The main challenge is that most platforms do not acknowledge accounts as property,” he told Khaleej Times.
 “Instead, users hold a licence, complicating the concept of inheritance.
 If something isn’t owned, it cannot be inherited.”

 Dolbey highlighted the distinction between digital identity and property, noting jurisdictional challenges since platforms operate globally, with each jurisdiction having its own rules governing property and inheritance.
 “Clear laws are essential to define whether digital accounts can be inherited as property or as part of an estate,” he said.